Parts of a Bee

 Being one of the most popular insects in the world has resulted in many studies.
 Yet, we are still learning more bee facts and trying to unravel this mysterious insect.

-In addition to basic bee anatomy, each type of bee in the hive has specialized structures or body parts that allow them to fulfil their role.
+Each type of bee in the hive has specialized structures or body parts that allow them to fulfil their role.
 Amazing isn’t it?

 FAQs